 Leadership

-• Dr. Carl Pettis, Provost and Professor of Mathematics, will serve as CLI, co-PI, and Associate Director for Alliance Expansion.
+- Dr. Carl Pettis, Provost and Professor of Mathematics, serves as CLI, co-PI, and Associate Director for Alliance Expansion.

-• Dr. Michelle Foster, Interim Chair and Associate Professor of Mathematics, will serve as STEM faculty mentor.
+- Dr. Michelle Foster, Interim Chair and Associate Professor of Mathematics, serves as STEM faculty mentor.

 Columbus State University